KISysBio/OPLRAreg/README.md

 ## Installing

-The easiest way to install these packages is using pip:
+The easiest way to install these packages is using pip.
+Download a release from the link https://github.com/KISysBio/OPLRAreg/releases and from within the extracted directory, type:

+        pip3 install -e .

+Alternatively, you can install directly from github (for some reason, this did not work on MacOS, but it works fine on Linux):

         pip3 install git+https://github.com/KISysBio/OPLRAreg.git#egg=oplrareg

 This will install `oplrareg` package along with its dependencies and it will also create a command `oplrareg`, which can be used to run OPLRAreg algorithm.